 Though the collection calls from the original creditor will likely stop coming, and you won’t receive notices in the mail anymore, this is only the calm before the storm.

-Understanding how charge-offs work is important if you want to repair your credit and get back on your feet.
+Understanding how a charge-off works is important if you want to repair your credit and get back on your feet.
 Here are the facts about charge-offs that will help you make the right decision when it comes to improving your credit.

 What is a charge-off?